-- Decreased by 10% from the preceding school year on the reading and mathematics indicators, as applicable, - Formatted: Indent: Left: 0", Hanging: 0.38" - Made progress on one or more oftoward the other indicators applicable indicator, or --- Formatted: Indent: Left: 0", Hanging: 0.38" is at/above the target goal for that indicator, and

-Attained a 95% participation rate 3.
+- 1. Decreased by 10% from the preceding school year on the reading and mathematics indicators, as applicable, - 2.
+Made progress on one or more of the other indicators, or is at/above the target goal for that indicator, and - 3.
+Attained a 95% participation rate